 Laos is the smallest country in Southeast Asia by population and the most isolated, but it has always maintained an import role in the region's history.
 At times it was unified under a central kingdom known as Lan Xang, land of a million elephants, and in 1707 it splintered into regional kingdoms based around capitals such as Luang Prabang, Vientiane and later Champasak.
 These regions and kingdoms are various times fell into the sphere of influence of Ayutthaya/Siam, Burma and Vietnam, but have always played a role in the military strength and campaigns of each of these regional powers.

-There is a particular form of sword common to Laotian troops most likely starting in the 18th century that I would argue is semi-iconic with a distinct style.
+There is a particular form of sword common to Laotian troops most likely starting in the later part of the 17th or early 18th century that I would argue is semi-iconic with a distinct style.
 Often referred to as the Vientiane form by Thai collectors, it was in fact dispersed throughout a wider region than just that city.
 These swords are characterised by heavy, slashing oriented blades, hilts with cast bronze guards, ferrules and pommels, and organic grips.
 They are often made to a very similar pattern, pointing to a degree of mass production likely driven by the many military campaigns of the 18th century and early 19th century in the region.

 In this sense they are similar to the highly sought after Ayutthaya patterns that were both widely produced but equally relied on conscription to power the military machine of the kingdom.
 This was a period of frequent conflict throughout Southeast Asia, including the disintegration of Lan Xang, the establishment of independent regional Lao kingdoms, the fall of the Toungoo dynasty in Burma and the ascendancy of the Konbuang dynasty.
 Ayutthaya was to fall in the mid 18th century, while Qing China would attempt multiple invasions of Burma.
 In short it was a period of upheaval and shifting power structures which saw Laotian soldiers engaged in wide ranging campaigns across the broader region based on the shifting allegiances of each Laotian kingdom and their own internal struggles against one another.